 Boatman, K. and J. Francois, in Regional Interests and Global Issues: The Challenge of Telecommunications Integration for the Pacific, edited by Mark D. Lofstrom and Dan J. Wedemeyer, Pacific Telecommunications Council.

-My inaugural lecture from my appointment to Tinbergen's former chair at Erasmus University: The International Economy and Economic Development.
+My (aging/old/yellowing) inaugural lecture from my appointment to my chair at Erasmus University: The International Economy and Economic Development.

 “Many years ago this was a thriving, happy planet—people, cities, shops, a normal world.
 Except that on the high streets of these cities there were slightly more shoe shops than one might have thought necessary.
 And slowly, insidiously, the numbers of these shoes shops were increasing.
 It’s a well-known economic phenomenon but tragic to see it in operation, for the more shoe shops there were, the more shoes they had to make and the worse the shoes and more unwearable they became.
 And the worse they were to wear, the more people had to buy to keep themselves shod, and the more the shops proliferated, until the whole economy of the place passed what I believe is termed the Shoe Event Horizon, and it became no longer economically possible to build anything other than shoe shops.
 Result—collapse, ruin, famine.
 Most of the population died out.”